-Initial certification information is for candidates who are certified in diagnostic radiology, but who have not yet been certified in pediatric radiology.
+The following initial certification information is for candidates who are certified in general radiology, diagnostic radiology, or interventional/diagnostic radiology, but who have not yet been certified in pediatric radiology.

 The American Board of Radiology administers a computer-based exam to ascertain the qualification of diagnostic radiologists who have studied pediatric radiology.
 A board-certified pediatric radiologist is one who has demonstrated knowledge, problem-solving, and application of those skills to a degree worthy of the public's and the profession's trust.
 This is someone deemed capable of working in various sectors of the field safely and effectively.

 There are several reasons that certification is important:

 - Prospective employers want to know your credentials.
 Having ABR certification assures them that you have met certain performance standards.

 - Many patients seek background on their caregivers.
 Once again, ABR certification declares to them that you have achieved a prescribed level of excellence in your profession.

 Your certificate is valid contingent upon meeting the requirements of Maintenance of Certification (MOC).